Spread the love

 Oil and gas extraction can also cause coastal city sinking.
 Oil and gas extraction involves drilling into the ground to access underground reserves of oil and gas.
 This process can cause the land to become unstable, leading to land subsidence and further coastal city sinking.

-See also Exploring the Mountain Cities Close to Denver
+See also The Best Festivals in the Mountain Cities of Georgia

 Oil and gas extraction can also cause the destruction of natural ecosystems, which can lead to soil erosion and further coastal city sinking.
 In addition, oil and gas extraction can lead to increased runoff, which can cause flooding in low-lying areas and lead to further coastal city sinking.